 One of the first things to think about before you let your dog out in the garden is how secure it is.
 Check all your fences and hedges, especially for any gaps that could be tempting for a dog to investigate and dig.
 Fences in the garden need to be high enough to stop your dog from being able to jump over.

-Unfortunately, the recent sharp rise in dog theft is another reason to make sure your garden is secure, and ideally, ensure that your dog is not visible.
-Think carefully before adding a ‘Max lives here, please close the gate’ sign – while safety is, of course, important, alerting passers-by to the fact that a dog lives at your house may make them a target.
+Think carefully before adding a ‘Max lives here, please close the gate’ sign' or similar, as alerting passers-by to the fact that a dog lives at your house may make them a target.

 Dog-friendly plants

-When planning your garden, it’s worth spending some time finding out about dog safe plants for your outdoor space.
+When planning your garden – or preparing for your dog – it’s worth spending some time finding out about dog safe plants for your outdoor space.
 There are lots of beautiful dog safe flowers and plants such as roses and honeysuckle, however, there are also some very common garden plants that are toxic to dogs, including daffodils and tomato plants.
-If you think your dog might have consumed any toxic plants, contact your vet straightaway for advice.

 Playtime

 Not only do you need to think about eliminating poisonous plants for dogs, it’s also worth looking at plants that will stand up to dogs running through them, large wagging tails – not to mention digging!
-Depending on your space, you might be able to include paths for an easier route through the garden, and creating raised beds provides some protection for more delicate plants.
-You could even make a dog play area, using sand or bark.
+Delicate grass, while beautiful for lawns, might not stand up to canine zoomies in the way courser grasses might.

 Dog safe garden tips